Tuesday, February 22, 2011

 That’s a lot of different ingredients, but here’s the real story!
 These things are added on the first day.
 It takes two days to make this soup:

-On the second day you add Chinese Turnips, Carrots, Cinnamon Sticks, Anise, Chicken Stock, more Sherry, double dark Soy Sauce, Bamboo leaves, and a large Lotus leaf.
+On the second day you add Turnips, Carrots, Cinnamon Sticks, Anise, Chicken Stock, more Sherry, double dark Soy Sauce, Bamboo leaves, and a large Lotus leaf.

 Apparently, you just walk through the traditional market and ask for one of everything.
 I think the reason it takes two days is because no one has a pot big enough to cook it all at once.